vsevolodnedora/vsevolodnedora/README.md

 The resulting [model](https://iopscience.iop.org/article/10.1088/1361-6382/ac35a8) and [dataset](https://zenodo.org/records/4283517) are widely used by the community.

-Currently, I am working on several machine learning and data science projects including gradient boosting and random forest models as well as conditional variational autoencoders (currently applied to the academic data acquired previously) that can be found in [PBA_projects](https://github.com/vsevolodnedora/PBA_projects).
+Currently, I am working on several machine learning and data science projects including gradient boosting and random forest models, as well as conditional variational autoencoders (currently applied to the academic data acquired previously) that can be found in [PBA_projects](https://github.com/vsevolodnedora/PBA_projects).

 See my [arxive](https://arxiv.org/search/astro-ph?searchtype=author&query=Nedora,+V) and [iNSPIRE](https://inspirehep.net/authors/1881421).